thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 executeToolCall @ Orchestrator.ts:1041
 masterLLMOrchestration @ Orchestrator.ts:194
 SynthesisAgent.ts:1212 🤖 LLM grouping analysis: <think>
 Okay, let's see.
-The user is asking to group the extracted items intelligently and determine if they are distinct entries, duplicates, or if this is table data with an order.
-The items are num useOllamaConnection.ts:416 Fetch finished loading: POST "http://localhost:11434/api/chat". postToApi @ index.mjs:599 postJsonToApi @ index.mjs:554
+The user wants me to group these extracted items intelligently.
+They provided 20 items each with a type.
+The first question is about distinct entries vs duplicates.
+Then they useOllamaConnection.ts:416 Fetch finished loading: POST "http://localhost:11434/api/chat". postToApi @ index.mjs:599 postJsonToApi @ index.mjs:554